-I am constantly intrigued by the use of contrast in God’s Word, and to imagine this fragile-looking, dainty green fern amidst the hard-walled, rocky ravine—bordering the greater landscape of the semi-arid, sun-scorched Judean wilderness—is a ravishing glimpse for a gardener’s heart.
+I am constantly intrigued by the use of contrast in God’s Word.
+To imagine this fragile-looking, dainty green fern amidst the hard-walled, rocky ravine—bordering the greater landscape of the semi-arid, sun-scorched Judean wilderness—is a ravishing glimpse for a gardener’s heart.

 A Hardy Fern

-However, I should not be too astonished at Tristam’s discovery, for a sister species of this delicate-looking fern has proved extremely hardy in our Zone 8 garden, returning this spring after winter temperatures hit a record-challenging low of 13°.
-Additionally, the mircoclimate where it is planted in our yard may have increased the freezing impact, as the morning-shade exposure prevented sun’s radiant warming for most of the day.
+However, I should not be too astonished at Tristam’s discovery, for a cultivar of this delicate-looking fern has proved extremely hardy in our Zone 8 garden, returning this spring after winter temperatures hit a record-challenging low of 13°.
+Additionally, the mirco-climate where it is planted in our yard may have increased the freezing impact, as its morning shade exposure prevented sun’s radiant warming for most of the day.
 All this weighing against the typical heat-horrible summer the plant endures!
-Hallelujah, the graceful green leaflets have revived, lush as ever.
+Hallelujah!
+The graceful green leaflets have revived, lush as ever.

 Let us be inspired to praise of our Savior’s revival, his holy sacrifice our source of unending forgiveness, supplying a steady stream of God’s unfailing love.